knpuniversity/javascript/knpu/ep1-basics/promise-catch-error.md

 Now head over and fill out the form successfully.
 Whoa!

-Yep, it blew up - that's no too surprising: we get an error that says:
+Yep, it blew up - that's not too surprising: we get an error that says:

 > totalWeightLifted is not defined.

 And if you look closely, that's coming from `underscore.js`.
 This is almost definitely an error in our template.
-We pass the response data - which is now empty into `_addRow`.
+We pass the response data - which is now empty - into `_addRow`.
 And that eventually becomes the variables for the template.
-An empty response means that *no* templates are being passed.
+An empty response means that *no* variables are being passed.
 Hence, `totalWeightLifted` is not defined.

 But check this out: there's a *second* error: